yash-suryarao/DevOps-Notes/2-GitHub.md

 ## 2. What is GitHub?
 => GitHub is an online software development platform.
 It's used for storing, tracking, and collaborating on software projects.
-It makes it easy for developers to share code files and collaborate with fellow developers on open-source projects.
+It makes easy for developers to share code files and collaborate with fellow developers on open-source projects.
 GitHub also serves as a social networking site where developers can openly network, collaborate, and pitch their work.

 ### What does Git do?
 * Manage projects with __Repositories.__